USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * Software maturity.

-The principal developer(s) should not feel that they are limited to these pieces of evidence, nor should they feel the need to include all of these examples.
+The principal developer(s) should not feel that they are limited to these pieces of evidence, nor should they feel the need to include evidence from all of these categories.
 ARL is still learning which metrics to use when determining the impact of a project.
 The principal developer(s) should feel free to use any metric they wish, but should note that supervisors and others will make the final decision on how heavily to weight the chosen metrics.
 For example, the number of citations for a software project is more important than the number of downloads it has.
 If a project is a library, then the number and importance of projects using the library will have greater weight than the number of people that have forked the project<sup>[10](#Footnote_10)</sup>.

 In general, supervisors will want to know how a project has made a difference in the world and how important that difference has been since its last major